About this project

-I've set a pretty low funding goal for this project, because most of the work is already done, although the development process did have high costs, in time, parts, equipment, etc.
+I've set a fairly low funding goal for this project, because much of the work is already done, although the development process did have high costs, in time, parts, equipment, etc.

-Your pledge will also help with the purchase of additional 3D printing capacity to help with higher production volumes for Noodle Pi and future products, as well as to potentially print parts using materials other than PLA plastic, which is what Noodle Pi's 3D printed parts are currently printed with.
+I'm also looking into a number of 3D printers that can print parts using materials other than PLA plastic, which is what Noodle Pi's 3D printed parts are currently printed with.

 PLA is sensitive to heat.
 So you'd want to avoid exposing the Noodle Pi to very high temperature situations, such as leaving it close to a a fire, or even for a long time in direct sunlight under a car windshield on a hot day.
 I've read that can make PLA parts warp, though I haven't had any trouble at all with heat with PLA prototypes in use for over a year (and I do leave them in direct sunlight just to see if they warp).

 Noodle Pi does have vent holes on the back and they seem to do a good job to help keep things cool.
 I've only ever felt it become slightly warm from the heat generated by the Pi Zero.

 Here are the stretch goals.
 Would be great to hit some of them!